lortas/letsencrypt-api-client/README.md

 ## example usage

-First you need an identity also, called 'account key'.
+First you need an identity, also called 'account key'.
 This is a RSA key, which can be generated with the following command
 <pre><code>openssl genrsa -out account.key 4096</code></pre>

 Then you need a key for your domain you want a certificate for